Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems: Conclusions and outlook

 Moving on, in the experiments studied in Refs.~\onlinecite{Cren,Menard} the magnetic islands coupled to Pb have a spatial extent which is also much smaller or comparable to $\xi_S$.
-Hence, our analysis serves as a prediction and motivation for carrying out future experiments.
-In fact, these systems appear prominent candidates for observing zero-field vortices, since these are disordered and Yu-Shiba-Rusinov states appear not to be relevant, thus meeting two of the main requirements considered in our analysis.
+Our analysis can predict whether our proposal is applicable to these systems when $\rho_I\gg\xi_S$.
+The presence of strong disorder and the absence of Yu-Shiba-Rusinov states are both advantageous.
 However, trapping vortex-MZMs in these systems appears challenging.
-This is due to the large Fermi energy that typically characterizes elemental SCs.
-A way out is possible if such SCs additionally feature magnetic correlations which strongly renormalize the exchange energy induced by the magnetic island.
+This is due to the large Fermi energy that typically characterizes elemental SCs and demands accordingly large exchange energies to pin zero-field vortices.
+Eventhough magnetic correlations present in these systems can effectively enhance the exchange energy, the expected unsustainability of superconductivity in the magnetized region strongly disfavors the implementation of our proposal in these systems.

+A prominent alternative that allows to circumvent the above hindrances already from the outset, is to consider ferromagnet-semiconductor-SC hybrids~\cite{SauPRL}.
+In these systems, the vortex and MZMs are expected to be pinned in the semiconductor which experiences a proximity-induced pairing.
+Thanks to the gate-tunability of the semiconductor, its Fermi energy can be controllably set to be small, therefore enabling this system to simultaneously exhibit zero-field vortices along with vortex-MZMs.

-We note that the cooperative interplay between vortices and magnetic islands has previously been studied in the context of various correlated SCs~\cite{FischerRMP}.
+We conclude this work by noting that the cooperative interplay between vortices and magnetic islands has previously been studied in the context of various correlated SCs~\cite{FischerRMP}.
 For example, in the field of cuprate SCs, the induction of magnetic regions nucleated by vortex cores has been extensively discussed in the literature~\cite{Arovas,AndersenSO5,Chen2002,Ghosal2002,Zhu2002,Takigawa2003,Udby,Schmid}.
-These studies all refer to Abrikosov vortices induced by externally applied magnetic fields, and are therefore distinct from the fin\-dings of the current paper centered on the criteria for the emergence of zero-field superconducting vortices by magnetic islands.
+These studies all refer to Abrikosov vortices induced by externally applied magnetic fields, and are therefore distinct from the fin\-dings of the current paper centered on the criteria for the emergence of zero-field superconduc\-ting vortices by magnetic islands.

-Finally, a prominent alternative that allows to circumvent the above hindrances already from the outset, is to consider ferromagnet-semiconductor-SC hybrids~\cite{SauPRL}.
-Here, the vortex and MZMs are expected to be pinned in the semiconductor which experiences a proximity-induced pairing.
-Thanks to the gate-tunability of the semiconductor, its Fermi energy can be controllably set to be small, therefore enabling this system to simultaneously exhibit zero-field vortices along with vortex-MZMs.